50 Great Brands In Bristol

 Head past this busy cafe and you’ll see a selection of blackboards outside, highlighting various selling points.
 ‘Open open open’, ‘Eat in or take away’ and a sign with an arrow to the ‘Terrace’ showcase the cafe’s offerings while an instructional ‘Eat Clean’ will maybe make those looking for lunch think twice about the type of food they consume.

 In 2007, BrewDog consisted of 2 employees and a dog.
 Fast Forward ten years and the craft beer company has over 1000 employees, a dog and 46 bars around the World.

 Speciality brews include the Dead Pony Club and the Punk IPA as well as a constantly revolving selection of specials.

-Although BrewDog is famous for ‘brewing hardcore beer for punks’ the Bristol bar has the slogan ‘Beer for Pirates’ outside – perhaps a nod to Bristol’s past as home to the most famous pirate of them all; Blackbeard.
+Although BrewDog is famous for ‘brewing hardcore beer for punks’, the Bristol bar has the slogan ‘Beer for Pirates’ outside.
+This is perhaps a nod to Bristol’s past as home to the most famous pirate of them all: Blackbeard.

 Peer in the windows of this jam-packed shop on Perry Road and you’ll see all kinds of unique-looking tools.

 The owner, Charles Stirling opened the shop in 1980 and it stocks such a range of tools that people visit from all over the country (and world!).